 After the earthbag walls were erected and coated with an adobe/paper/lime render, it was time to get underway with the roof.
 First I made a scale model of the building and the proposed arching trusses which were fabricated from 5/8″ rebar.
 The model shows 2D trusses but for stability the actual trusses were three dimensional as shown in the photos that follow.
 The design is actually a series of intersecting vaults.

 A note about the image above: burlap didn’t end up being the roof coating.
-Instead we used expanded metal lath over stock panels and wired on using safety wire.
-That was coated with a 3/4″ embedded layer of non-shrink construction grout modified with chopped pva fibers. (pva = poly vinyl acetate)
+Instead we used expanded metal lath over stock panels and wired on using bailing wire.
+That was coated with a 3/4″ embedded layer of non-shrink construction grout modified with chopped pva fibers. (pva = poly vinyl acetate).
+In retrospect, using sand and portland cement would have been much less expensive, as the sand can be ordered for about thirty dollars a ton and a 94 pound sack of portland cement costs roughly ten dollars here in 2017.

 Above, a truss is laid out and welded together on a plywood table treated with borax to prevent it from burning.
 It smoldered but never caught fire.
 37 truss sections were welded upon this table, each about the size of this one.